 - Don’t grow any crops for sale or use your plot for any commercial purpose.

 - Don’t dig into paths or allow trees and bushes to grow over them.

 - Don’t plant any trees or bushes on your plot other than fruit trees or bushes.

 - Don’t let any fruit tree or bush grow higher than 2.5 metres.

 - Don’t dump anything on other plots or in the communal areas.

-- Don’t bring anything from home or elsewhere to put into allotment skips.
+- Don’t bring anything from home or elsewhere to put into allotment bins or skips.

-- Don’t leave your plot unattended for more than one month without the agreement of the committee secretary.
+- Don’t leave your plot unattended for more than one month without the agreement of the committee.